dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/java.md

 }
 ```

-> Warning Do *not* use prepared statements to insert large amounts of data into DuckDB.
+> Warning Do *not* use prepared statements to insert large amounts of data into dataminer.
 See [the data import documentation](../data/overview) for better options.

 ### Arrow Methods

-Refer to the [API Reference](https://javadoc.io/doc/org.duckdb/duckdb_jdbc/latest/org/duckdb/DuckDBResultSet.html#arrowExportStream(java.lang.Object,long)) for type signatures
+Refer to the [API Reference](https://javadoc.io/doc/org.dataminer/dataminer_jdbc/latest/org/dataminer/dataminerResultSet.html#arrowExportStream(java.lang.Object,long)) for type signatures

 #### Arrow Export